 - CDC COVID-19 Print Resources: Visit this website for the most up-to-date translated materials from the CDC

-- 10 Things You Can Do to Manage COVID-19 Symtoms in Multiple-Languages: Available in English, Arabic, Dari, Farsi, Karen, and Pashto
+- 10 Things You Can Do to Manage COVID-19 Symptoms in Multiple-Languages: Available in English, Arabic, Dari, Farsi, Karen, and Pashto

 - 10 Things to Manage Respiratory Symptoms at Home: Available in English, Chinese, Korean, Spanish, and Vietnamese

-- What to do if you are sick: Available in English, Amharic, Arabic, Simplified Chinese, Dari, Farsi, French, Haitian Creole, Nepali, Pashto, Russian, Somali, Spanish, Swahili, Tigrinya, Ukrainian, and Vietnamese
+- What to do if you are sick: Available in English, Amharic, Arabic, Simplified Chinese, Dari, Farsi, French, Haitian Creole, Russian, Spanish, Tigrinya, and Ukrainian

 - Symptoms of Coronavirus Disease 2019 poster: Available in English, Simplified Chinese, Haitian Creole, Korean, Spanish, and Vietnamese